pantheon-systems/documentation/source/_docs/eu-region.md

 ## How to Enable Access and Create Sites in the EU Region

-During this feature's limited availability period, participation is opt-in only for contract customers.
+During this feature's Limited Availability period, participation is opt-in only for contract customers.
 All other new sites will continue to be deployed to the default US region.
 [Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your account to create sites in the EU Region.

 Once granted access, our Support team will create the new site for you.